-Australia maintains three year-round research stations in Antarctica: Casey, Davis and Mawson and one on sub-Antarctic Macquarie Island.
-The population of the stations ranges between 40 and 100 expeditioners over summer and 15 to 20 over the harsh winter months.
+Australia has three year-round research stations in Antarctica: Casey, Davis and Mawson, and one on sub-Antarctic Macquarie Island.
+The population of the stations ranges between 40 and 120 expeditioners over summer and 15 to 25 people over the harsh winter months.
 Each season more than 500 expeditioners travel south with the Australian Antarctic Program.

-On the ocean, Australia’s new icebreaker the RSV Nuyina (noy-yee-nah) travels back and forth each season to deliver expeditioners, cargo and fuel for the stations.
-Nuyina is loaded with science capabilities to conduct research along the way, and is supported by other chartered vessels.
+On the ocean, Australia’s icebreaker the RSV Nuyina (noy-yee-nah) delivers expeditioners, cargo and fuel to the stations between October and April each year.
+RSV Nuyina also has extensive science capabilities to conduct research, and is supported by other chartered vessels as required by the Program.

-In the air, long range aircraft fly people and equipment between Hobart and Wilkins Aerodrome, near Casey research station.
-The 3.5 kilometre glacial runway operates over the summer months.
+In the air, long range aircraft fly people and cargo between Hobart and Wilkins Aerodrome, near Casey research station.
+The 3.5 kilometre glacial runway operates over the summer months, from October through to March.
 Smaller planes and helicopters fly between our research stations and field sites.

 Read more about Antarctic aviation and the logistics of travelling on a ship voyage.